nathanjhood/UBento/README.md

 By providing symbolic links to our Windows user folders, we can get some huge benefits such as a shared "Downloads" folder and a fully "Public"-ly shared folder.
 Thus, you can download a file in your Windows internet browser, and instantly access it from your WSL user's downloads folder (which is the exact same file address), for example.
 However, there is some risk in mixing certain file types between Windows and WSL - there are several articles on the web on the subject (to be linked) which you should probably read before proceeding with either, or a mix, of the following;

-## option 1 - linked storage; symlink your Windows and UBento user folders with these commands (change the respective usernames if yours don't match);
+## option 1 - linked storage;

+Symlink your Windows and UBento user folders with these commands (change the respective usernames if yours don't match);

+- Logged in as user, NOT root(!);

     ```
-    # Logged in as user, NOT root(!);
     $ ln -s "/mnt/c/Users/${username}/Desktop"    "/home/${username}/Desktop"   && \
     ln -s "/mnt/c/Users/${username}/Documents"    "/home/${username}/Documents" && \
     ln -s "/mnt/c/Users/${username}/Downloads"    "/home/${username}/Downloads" && \